RichardInnocent/semantic-versioning-maven/README.md

     runs-on: ubuntu-latest
     # Only run one job a time to avoid conflicts
     concurrency: ci-${{ github.ref }}
+    # This permission may be required to grant access for the Action to push tags
+    permissions:
+      contents: write

     steps:
       - uses: actions/checkout@v3